J-Q-08/aliceboard/Journal.md

 <img width="1667" height="1011" alt="image" src="https://github.com/user-attachments/assets/127bc78d-f44a-4655-9d5d-56db44eb73fa" />

+---

 July 20th: Complete rough shape of keyboard
 - Time 4 hours
 - Today, using the tools that I had learned on the 17th, I created the housing for the keyboard.
 The bottom plate and side housing was quite simple to do.
 All I did was offset from the pcb and extrude upwards.
 However, for the top housing, I had to do a quite detailed sketch by measuing precisely the distance from the keyswitch cutouts in every direction.
 There was probably a much easier and cleaner way to do it but I am more than satisfied with the result that I've created.

 - <img width="1440" height="972" alt="image" src="https://github.com/user-attachments/assets/0742579e-7a98-43f2-ba82-49c8da32f392" />

+---

+July 21th: Worked on 3d model
+- Time: 2 Hours
+- Today, I added cutouts for the usb-c port, as well as the rotary encoder.
+I also added threads for the screws to mount the plate and the case together.
+Most of the time was spent figuring out how to create the holes and how to line them up so that the threads were all oriented properly.